rluu/pricechartingtool/doc/README.txt

   |- doc:  Holds some documentation.
   |
   |- resources:  Holds image files that are processed into a resource .py file.
+  |              See file resources/images/source.txt for more details on the
+  |              images used.
   |
   |- src:  Holds the Python source code.
   |